• Skip to primary navigation

 For example:

-Some bread products contain L-cysteine, an amino acid derived from poultry feathers, which is used as a softening agent.
+Some bread products contain L-cysteine, an amino acid derived from poultry feathers, used as a softening agent.
 Additionally, most processed bread is made with egg derivatives to preserve shelf life.

 And get this:

-Refined sugar is sometimes made from bone char, which is derived from the bones of cattle.
+Refined sugar is sometimes made from bone char, derived from the bones of cattle.

 The batter used to make it more often than not contains eggs, whereas french fries are usually cooked in animal fat.

-While dark chocolate is mostly vegan, some brands like to add milk fat, whey, milk solids, nonfat milk powder, or clarified butter.
-So make sure you're paying attention to labels.
+Dark chocolate is mostly vegan, although some cheaper brands like to add milk fat, whey, milk solids, nonfat milk powder, or clarified butter.
+Paying attention to labels is just one of those rituals you’ll get used to in time.

 As soon as you tell people that you're learning how to go vegan, they'll warn you that you won't get nearly enough nutrients and minerals from following a plant-based diet.